jbruce12000/monte-carlo-project-estimator/README.rst

 Background
 ----------
 I am a manager, not a programmer.
 This project is based on ideas from How to Measure Anything: Finding the Value of "Intangibles" in Business by Doug Hubbard.
-The goal is to create a fast and accurate monte-carlo project estimation tool that can be used on the command line.
+The goal is to create a fast monte-carlo project estimation tool that can be used on the command line.
 It takes a series of tasks with ranges and runs thousands of guesses when each task will be finished.
 The results are combined and displayed.